 The Tiffany Save the Wild collection is launched to help raise money and awareness for the protection of elephants, expanding the following year to include rhinos and lions.
 100% of profits benefit the Wildlife Conservation Network.

 Tiffany signs the United Nations Women’s Empowerment Principles.

 After a decade of collaboration, the Initiative for Responsible Mining Assurance (IRMA) releases the pioneering Standard for Responsible Mining.
 Tiffany is a founding member of IRMA’s Steering Committee and continues to encourage positive change in the industry.

-With the launch of its Diamond Source Initiative, Tiffany pledges to provide provenance information for every newly sourced, individually registered diamond it sets—a significant step for diamond transparency.
+With the launch of its Diamond Source Initiative, Tiffany pledges to provide provenance information—countries or region of origin—for every newly sourced, individually registered diamond it sets: a significant step for diamond transparency.